Pitrified/cookbook/ghpages/contribute.md

       `Per maggiori informazioni visita {link.url.description}.`
       So in this example it would be:
-      `Per maggiori informazioni visita il suo fantastico blog.` And the description will be the clickable part of the text.
+      `Per maggiori informazioni visita il suo fantastico blog.` And the whole description will be the clickable part of the text.
-      I mean, look at the [sample recipe] to see it in action.
+      I mean, look at the [sample recipe] to see it in action, it is far clearer.

 ### Ingredient list